 Causes of Depression

 Probable causes may have mixtures of psychological changes, biological changes, and social factors.

-There appears to be a genetic component where family members all exhibit a different level of depression.
+There appears to be a genetic component where family members all exhibit different levels of severity.

-But in other cases, depression occurs without genetic support.
+But in other cases, it can occur without any known genetic support.

 Decreased Serotonin activity has been largely studied and is a central medication that replaces Serotonin.